camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/twilio-webhook.md

 ## Make your Twilio Webhook Connector for receiving messages executable

-### Fill properties in the **Webhook Configuration** section
+### Fill properties in the Webhook Configuration section

 1. Choose one of the required methods in the **Webhook method** property.
-For example, if you know that the webhook will be triggered by the 'POST' method, choose 'POST'.
-Alternatively, if it is not essential to specify a specific method for the webhook trigger, select 'ANY'.
+For example, if you know the webhook will be triggered by the **POST** method, choose **POST**.
+Alternatively, if it is not essential to specify a specific method for the webhook trigger, select **ANY**.
 2. Configure the **Webhook ID**.
 By default, the **Webhook ID** is pre-filled with a random value.
 This value will be part of the Webhook URL.
-For more details about Twilio Webhook URLs, refer to the section [below on activating the Twilio Webhook Connector by deploying your diagram](#activate-the-twilio-webhook-connector-by-deploying-your-diagram).
+For more details about Twilio Webhook URLs, refer to the section below on [activating the Twilio Webhook Connector by deploying your diagram](#activate-the-twilio-webhook-connector-by-deploying-your-diagram).
-3. Select 'Enabled' in **HMAC authentication** if you want to use HMAC authentication.
+3. Select **Enabled** in **HMAC authentication** if you want to use HMAC authentication.
 After that, set the [Twilio Auth Token](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-How-to-Change-Them) as the shared secret key in the **HMAC secret key** field property.

 :::note
 It is recommended to use Camunda secrets to store your credentials securely.
 Refer to the [Camunda secrets documentation](/components/console/manage-clusters/manage-secrets.md) for more details.